 XURON 2175 Maxi Shear Flush Cutter

-Never attempt to misuse your tools – never try cutting iron or steel without first consulting an expert because these metals are impossible to break apart without specialized equipment like hammers due to their durability as well as small size, which makes them difficult for most pliers-based mechanisms to grip tightly enough in order tear into pieces easily!
+Never try to cut iron or steel without first consulting an expert, as these metals are incredibly hard to break apart without special equipment like hammers due to their durability and small size, which makes it difficult for most pliers-based mechanisms to grip tightly enough to tear easily apart!